adam-lafontaine/CMS/blog/posts/2022/[016][C++ on the web].md

 }
 ```

-Emscripten handles the framerate of an application so there is no need run an infinite loop in the main function.
+Emscripten handles the framerate of an application so there is no need run an infinite loop in the main function and track the execution time of each frame.
 We do need to define a function that executes in the loop and means to exit if the application finishes.

 ```cpp
 #include <emscripten.h>